wdi-atx-12/ga-cards-react/README.md

 * Create a new React application from the ground up using `create-react-app`
 * Use React Router to manage state
-* Use `dotenv` to store configuration values
+* Use [dotenv](https://github.com/facebookincubator/create-react-app/blob/master/packages/react-scripts/template/README.md#adding-custom-environment-variables) to store configuration values
 * Separate the single CSS file into individual component CSS files
-* All cards should initially be face down when loaded
+* All cards should initially be face down when loaded and revealed when clicked
 * Users should be able to see a preview of the card to be added before saving

 ---